 Treatments and drugsBy Mayo Clinic staff

 - Group therapy.
-Treatment can be more effective if you can interact with others who are also practicing new interpersonal skills.
-Group therapy may also provide a support structure and increase your social motivation.
+A goal of individual treatment may be a group setting in which you can interact with others who are also practicing new interpersonal skills.
+In time, group therapy may also provide a support structure and increase your social motivation.

 With appropriate treatment and a skilled therapist, you can make significant progress and improve your quality of life.

 - Hales RE, et al. The American Psychiatric Publishing Textbook of Psychiatry.
 5th ed.
 Washington, D.C.: American Psychiatric Publishing; 2008. http://www.psychiatryonline.com/resourceToc.aspx?resourceID=5.
 Accessed April 29, 2013.

 - Personality disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://dsm.psychiatryonline.org/content.aspx?bookid=556§ionid=41101784#10344200.
 Accessed June 18, 2013.

 - Ebert MH, et al. Current Diagnosis & Treatment: Psychiatry.
 2nd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=10.
 Accessed April 29, 2013.

 - Skodol A, et al. Approaches to the therapeutic relationship in patients with personality disorders. http://www.uptodate.com/home.
 Accessed April 27, 2013.